 FCW uses a camera mounted on the windshield behind the rearview mirror to acquire the visual data of the traffic in front.

-So, any dirt or debris on the windshield hindering the camera’s view can cause the FCW system not to work properly.
+So, any dirt or debris on the windshield hindering the camera’s view can cause the FCW system not to work correctly.

 1. Extreme weather